-Component One - The Work-based project
+Component One - The Work-Based Project

 The first component of this assessment is the work-based project.
-The apprentice will begin this assessment as soon as they have passed the gateway.
+The apprentice will begin this assessment as soon as they've passed the gateway.
 They must show methodical application of tasks according to the timeline on the work-based project plan.
-This 'is a real piece of work which will cover all aspects of the learning cycle including delivery of the actual developed learning solution.
+This is a real substantive piece of work which will demonstrate L&D consultancy skills and cover how the apprentice dealt with a significant issue facing the business/sector.

-- It cannot be simulated - It must be achieved in a real work environment and in role - It will be planned with EPA in mind so the apprentice must utilise all opportunities for gathering evidence for the KSBs - It must include significantly defined business needs and outcomes - It must implement an end-to-end learning and development solution to a real business problem - It has no limits to the format so delivery must be developed according to the best suited learning solution.
+It cannot be simulated

+- It must be achieved in a real work environment and in role - It will be planned with EPA in mind so the apprentice must utilise all opportunities for gathering evidence for the KSBs - It will require significant research, both inside the organisation and into the learning and development profession to demonstrate breadth of understanding and the application of how the project research supported the project decisions and outcomes. - It should describe what the apprentice did, how they did it and the recommendations and outcomes that resulted from the project.